papyri/site-docs/checklist.md

 = _Les archives de Sarapion et de ses fils: une exploitation agricole aux environs d'Hermoupolis Magna (de 90 à 133 p.C.)_, ed.
 J. Schwartz.
 Cairo 1961.
 (Institut Français d'Archéologie Orientale, Bibliothèque d'Étude 29).
 Nos.
 1—103.
 [SEVPO] {ddb:p.sarap}

 ### P.Sarga
 = _Wadi Sarga, Coptic and Greek Texts_, ed.
 W.E.
 Crum and H.I.
 Bell, with an introduction by R. Campbell Thompson.
 Copenhagen 1922.
 (Coptica III).
 The Greek and Coptic texts are listed on p. xv; no. 9 is on vellum, no. 12 on papyrus, the remainder on ostraca (= O.Sarga).
 All the documentary texts listed in P.Sarga on page xv as Greek, nos.
 121—127, 147, 150—151, 155—156, 159—160, 195, 199—201, 205—374, 380—385 are reprinted in SB XVIII.
 There is a concordance in SB XIX, Abschnitt 7.
 Many of these texts contain a word or more in Coptic.
+[Online: archive.org](https://archive.org/details/cu31924026887616)

 ### P.Schenkung.
 = _Eine demotische Schenkungsurkunde aus der Zeit des Darius_, ed.
 W. Erichsen.
 Wiesbaden 1963.
 (Akad.Wiss.Mainz, Abh. geistes- und sozialwissenschaftlichen Klasse 1962, 6).